-The 5 day programme of this consultancy
+The 5 day programme

 Participants are introduced to a quiet, reflective, inner transformation together, learning how to: understand and manage fear; identify their strengths and qualities; develop understanding and empathy for ‘the other’; choose to forgive.
 Using a multi-faceted approach, including practical exercises, story-telling and theatre, the process provides the opportunity and support for the participants to express and heal their unresolved trauma.

 The 2 day process on Understanding and Managing Fear: a self-directed, reflective, practical process – first teaches the participants how to face, understand and manage their fears and, crucially, identify their strengths and qualities, usually for the first time in their lives.
 This new sense of self-worth and empowerment helps them to build a new resolve about their lives.
 It is their first step towards healing, and has proven to reduce the symptoms of post-traumatic stress considerably.